navkar/Predictions/README.md

 * Birth of a new financial system (based on real assets or commodities (gold/silver/copper) in physical form)
   - Emergence of new commodity backed currencies.
 Petro-Yuan?
-  - CBDC (Central Bank Digital Currency) Tracker (https://cbdctracker.org/)
+  - CBDC (Central Bank Digital Currency) Tracker [cbdctracker.org](https://cbdctracker.org/)
   - [What does Federal Reserve say about it?](https://www.federalreserve.gov/faqs/what-is-a-central-bank-digital-currency.htm)
 * Introduction of Digital Dollar and Digital Euro `(CBDC)` by April 2023
    - Loss of trust in Government based currency.
 Gold is money since last 4000 years.
    - Everyone will have a digital wallet on their smartphone and a social credit score. (begins 2024)
    - Announcement of Global One-world digital currency.
 [See IMF](https://www.imf.org/en/News/Articles/2022/02/09/sp020922-the-future-of-money-gearing-up-for-central-bank-digital-currency)
    - Digital wallets are NOT the same as crypto wallets.
+   -  Stablecoin equivalents for government paper currency will be in play.
 * Possibility of high oil prices $110-$150/barrel

 #### Post June 2023